scottdaniel/MTG-Arena-Tool/TROUBLESHOOTING.md

 ### Stuck on 'please wait a minute' (without loading %)

-Refer to this issue, the solution is on the comments;
+Refer to this issue, the solution is in the comments:
 [github.com/Manuel-777/MTG-Arena-Tool/issues/112](https://github.com/Manuel-777/MTG-Arena-Tool/issues/112)

 ### "No log file found" error or "Output log contains no user data"

-Close MTG Arena and MTG Arena tool, then start MTG Arena.
+Close MTG Arena (MTGA) and MTG Arena tool, then start MTG Arena.
 Once MTG Arena is loaded run MTG Arena Tool again.

 If that does not work, go to `%APPDATA%/mtg-arena-tool/` and delete `settings.json`, then load MTG Arena Tool again.
 You might be asked to point at the path of the output log again.